Two women in a painting class

 Beyond Beginning Tai Chi

 Move beyond the basics to learn more tai chi.
-This class begins with learning a neigong set for warmups and gets students started on the road to practicing and experiencing some of the more energetic components of tai chi practice.
+This class begins with learning a neigong set for warmups and getting students started on the road to practicing and experiencing some of the more energetic components of tai chi practice.
 In this class, students continue practicing the Yang (Beijing) short form while being introduced to flow and partner practices.
 Students will continue to build on the basics learned in Beginning Tai Chi.
 The course prerequisites are Beginning Tai Chi and approval from the instructor.
 Instructor: Phil Hinton

 7:30 to 9 p.m.

-FITN-0001-003, $179, Lifelong Learner $159
+FITN-0001-003, $199, Lifelong Learner $179

 Physical Education Center (PEC)